Information and Communications Technology Accessibility

 - Policy 1307: Procurement and/or Development of Administrative Systems/Applications

-This policy applies to all electronic and information technology resources and services produced, maintained, distributed, and or purchased by George Mason University for use by Mason students, staff, faculty, and visitors, including those with disabilities.
+This policy applies to all information and communications technology (ICT) resources and services produced, maintained, distributed, and/or purchased by George Mason University for use by Mason students, staff, faculty, and visitors, including those with disabilities.

 Mason is committed to maintaining a diverse and inclusive academic community, where all students are afforded the opportunity for a transformational learning experience.
 This commitment must and does include individuals with disabilities.
-Therefore, the procurement, development, maintenance, and/or implementation of electronic and information technology will conform to the accessibility standards specified in Section 508 of the Rehabilitation Act of 1973 and WCAG, appropriately tailored to the specific circumstances of the University.
-All colleges, schools, departments, auxiliaries, research, and administrative entities that do not comply with the standards herein are responsible for any costs associated with remediating accessibility issues.
-Please refer to the Procedure documents for additional guidance on providing equivalent access to electronic and information technology resources and services.
+As such, the procurement, development, maintenance, and/or implementation of ICT will conform to the accessibility standards specified in Section 508 of the Rehabilitation Act of 1973 and WCAG, appropriately tailored to the specific circumstances of the University.
+All colleges, schools, departments, auxiliaries, research, and administrative entities that do not comply with the standards herein are responsible for any costs associated with remediating digital accessibility issues.
+Please refer to the Policy Procedure documents for additional guidance on providing equivalent access to ICT resources and services.

-Accessibility: means that individuals with disabilities are able to independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.
+Accessibility: means that individuals with disabilities can independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.

 Section 508 Standards: a comprehensive set of general, technical, and functional standards that apply to Federal agencies to make their electronic and information technology accessible to individuals with disabilities.